CoralLemons/Mortgage-Analysis-Project/README.md

 3. Start the server using `http-server`.
 By default, this will start the server on `http://localhost:8080`.
 4. Open your web browser and navigate to `http://localhost:8080` to view and interact with the app.

 Please note that the port number may vary depending on your configuration.
-The `http-server` command will display the exact URL you should use.├── Code  <- Notebooks to compile data and modeling.
+The `http-server` command will display the exact URL you should use.

 Directory Structure
 --------------------